 We expect to incur increased significant expenses in connection with our ongoing activities, particularly as we continue the research and development of our products and product candidates, seek expanded regulatory clearances for the QT Breast Scanner, and build a U.S. sales and marketing team.
-As part of the effort to build the sales and marketing capabilities in the United States, QT Imaging entered into the NXC Agreement, pursuant to which QT Imaging appointed NXC as the non-exclusive agent for the sale of QT Imaging products and services in non-exclusive territories: the U.S., U.S. territories, and U.S. Department of Defense installations.
+As part of the effort to build the sales and marketing capabilities in the United States, QT Imaging entered into the Distribution Agreement, pursuant to which QT Imaging appointed NXC as the non-exclusive agent for the sale of QT Imaging products and services in non-exclusive territories: the U.S., U.S. territories, and U.S. Department of Defense installations.
 Since our consummation of the Merger, we expect to incur additional costs associated with operating as a public company.
 Our future funding requirements, both short-and long-term, will depend on many factors, including, without limitation:

-- Expand our current manufacturing operations and expand existing and build new partnerships with contract manufacturing third-party vendors; - Expand or enhance our distribution with third-party distribution channels; - · The progress and results of our trials and interpretation of those results by the FDA (and other regulatory authorities, as required); - Seek regulatory clearances for product candidates and expanded regulatory clearance for the QT Breast Scanner; - The cost of operating as a public company, including hiring additional personnel as well as increased director and officer insurance premiums, audit and legal fees, investor relations fees and expenses related to compliance with public company reporting requirements under the Exchange Act and rules implemented by the SEC and Nasdaq; and - The costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending our intellectual property-related claims.
+- Having the cash to repay our debt obligations as they come due; - Expand our current manufacturing operations and expand existing and build new partnerships with contract manufacturing third-party vendors; - Purchase inventory for our planned shipments; - Expand or enhance our distribution with third-party distribution channels: - The progress and results of our trials and interpretation of those results by the FDA (and other regulatory authorities, as required); - Seek regulatory clearances for product candidates and expanded regulatory clearance for the QT Breast Scanner; - The cost of operating as a public company, including hiring additional personnel as well as increased director and officer insurance premiums, audit and legal fees, investor relations fees and expenses related to compliance with public company reporting requirements under the Exchange Act and rules implemented by the SEC and Nasdag; and - The costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending our intellectual property-related claims.